RosettaCommons/documentation/application_documentation/KIC_with_fragments.md

     -loops:frag_sizes                           Defines the number of residues per fragment for the following set of fragment libraries (e.g. 9 3 1).
     -loops:frag_files                           Paths/names of the respective fragment libraries.
 [Files]
     ```

+-   The following option is recommended to suppress output of fragment sampling details to stdout:
+    ```
+    -mute protocols.looprelax.FragmentPerturber Mutes FragmentPerturber output of sampling details.
+    ```

 -   The following general Rosetta options are commonly used with KIC with fragments: